rch16/SmartCrutch/README.md

 #### Installation from Packages

-To install all packages from the this repository as Debian packages use
+To install all packages from this repository as Debian packages, use:

     sudo apt-get install ros-kinetic-[Name of dependencies]